2014 ANNUAL DRINKING WATER QUALITY REPORT

 We're pleased to present to you this year's Annual Quality Water Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Our water source is from wells drawing from the Gordo Formation Aquifer.

 The source water assessment has been completed for our public water system to determine the overall susceptibility of its drinking water supply to identify potential sources of contamination.
-The general susceptibility rankings assigned to each well of this system are provided immediately below.
 A report containing detailed information on how the susceptibility determinations were made has been furnished to our public water system and is available for viewing upon request.
 The wells for the Mississippi State University have received moderate to higher susceptibility rankings to contamination.

-If you have any questions about this report or concerning your water utility, please contact Ralph Nobles at 662.325.1859.
+If you have any questions about this report or concerning your water utility, please contact J. D. Hardy at 662.325.5899.
 We want our valued customers to be informed about their water utility.
 This report will be published on the Mississippi State University Website: http://www.msstate.edu/web/water/

 In this table you will find many terms and abbreviations you might not be familiar with.
 To help you better understand these terms we've provided the following definitions: